ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 software they do not need or want to build out their own desktop experience.
 So for those users, a minimal install is a great platform to build on.
-For those of you interested in creating "kiosk" style devices, such as home brew Steam machines or Kodi boxes, then a minimal install is another useful starting point.
+For those of you interested in creating "kiosk" style devices, such as homebrew Steam machines or Kodi boxes, then a minimal install is another useful starting point.

 ## MATE Tweak